 - The gross earnings of a minor child in the family or who is a full-time student as defined by the school, unless the minor is the parent; - Child support payments paid OUT by a family member for a child outside the family.
-The amount paid, up to the amount ordered, is excluded; - Alimony paid OUT pursuant to a court order; - The verified amount that is being garnished from the income; - Earned Income Tax Credit (EITC) payments when added to the individual's wages; - Earnings received for participation in the AmeriCorps Vista Program; - Noncash benefits (such as food stamps and housing subsidies); - Income of a recipient of Supplemental Security Income (SSI), including the SSI payment; - Income of a child for whom federal, state or local foster care maintenance payments are made, including the foster care payment; - Income of a child for whom federal, state or local adoption assistance payments are made, including the adoption assistance payment; - Income tax refunds received by any of the family members; and - Any other income amounts that federal statutes or regulations require to be excluded. - Children with Individualized Education Programs (IEP) and children with a case plan or family service plan as defined in ORC 2151.412; or children placed in Kinship Care as documented through Kinship Permanency Incentive Program payments attend the program at no cost to the family (regardless of family income level).
+The amount paid, up to the amount ordered, is excluded; - Alimony paid OUT pursuant to a court order; - The verified amount that is being garnished from the income;

+- Earned Income Tax Credit (EITC) payments when added to the individual's wages; - Earnings received for participation in the AmeriCorps Vista Program; - Noncash benefits (such as food stamps and housing subsidies); - Income of a recipient of Supplemental Security Income (SSI), including the SSI payment; - Income of a child for whom federal, state or local foster care maintenance payments are made, including the foster care payment; - Income of a child for whom federal, state or local adoption assistance payments are made, including the adoption assistance payment; - Income tax refunds received by any of the family members; and - Any other income amounts that federal statutes or regulations require to be excluded. - Children with Individualized Education Programs (IEP) and children with a case plan or family service plan as defined in ORC 2151.412; or children placed in Kinship Care as documented through Kinship Permanency Incentive Program payments attend the program at no cost to the family (regardless of family income level).
 It is not necessary for the families of these children to provide income information on page 3 of the JFS 01121.
 A copy of the IEP, court order or Kinship Permanency Incentive Program payments will suffice; the remaining information on the JFS 01121 must be completed.

-- Documentation of earned and unearned income must be kept on file by the grantee.
+Documentation of earned and unearned income must be kept on file by the grantee.
 A 1040 annual tax report, two consecutive paystubs, tax records, business records, award letters, child support, a letter from an employer or other type of income verification is needed to document income eligibility.
-The grantee must keep a copy of the actual documentation on file at the program. - For the purposes of reporting data, a child is only considered eligible when required documentation is on file. - If a family has no earned income, they must provide documentation to explain how they are meeting basic living expenses, including but not limited to food, housing, utilities and transportation.
+The grantee must keep a copy of the actual documentation on file at the program.
+The Short Form Request for Individual Tax Return Transcript may be provided to the family to assist in obtaining lost records.

+- For the purposes of reporting data, a child is only considered eligible when required documentation is on file. - If a family has no earned income, they must provide documentation to explain how they are meeting basic living expenses, including but not limited to food, housing, utilities and transportation.
 Examples of acceptable documentation to support the unearned income include a housing voucher, food stamps, other public assistance, or letters verifying cash gifts.
 A zero-income statement signed by the parent/guardian can also be used.
 The statement must include a detailed written description of how the parent is meeting basic living expenses, including food, housing, utilities and transportation.
-A sample zero-income statement that meets this requirement can be ECE Income Worksheet and Declaration of No Income - Income eligibility must be re-determined on an annual basis at either the time of enrollment or the beginning of the program year (no earlier than February 1 for the following year). - If a family is currently receiving publicly funded child care, and the program has a notification of eligibility letter that indicates the family co-payment is \$0, the program does not need to collect documentation of income for the family.
+The ECE Income Worksheet and Declaration of No Income is a sample form that can be used to meet this requirement. - Income eligibility must be re-determined on an annual basis at either the time of enrollment or the beginning of the program year (no earlier than February 1 for the following year).

+If a family is currently receiving publicly funded child care, and the program has a notification of eligibility letter that indicates the family co-payment is \$0, the program does not need to collect documentation of income for the family.
 A copy of the \$0 co-payment notification of eligibility letter may be used in lieu of other income documentation and must be kept on file at the program along with JFS 01121.